NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/logging.md

 ## Using the logger outside the Skill class

-As the logger is provided by the NeonSkill class, it is only available within that scope.
+As the logger is provided by the NeonSkill class, it is only available within that scope, for example using `self.log`.
 If you need to log messages from outside of this class, you can import the logger manually.

 ```python
 from neon_utils.log_utils import LOG